allthingsnew/howweroll/styleguides/javascript.md

 ## Comma First

 In comma-separated lists that wrap to new lines place the commas at the beginning of the line (like NPM).
-Align the closing brace or bracket with the parent name.
+Align commas and the closing `]` or `}` with the parent name.
 The listed set is indented once.

     var someVar = require('someModule')
       , another = require('another')
       , oneMore = require('yetAnotherThing')
       , arrays = [
           "one"
         , "two"
         , "three"
         ]
       , objects = {
           "one" : 1
         , "two": 2
         , "three": 3
         }

 ## Whitespace